Gemini Man Reviews Don’t look Good For The Will Smith Starrer

 — Variety (@Variety) October 11, 2019

-Gemini Man Sees Double The Will Smith
+Gemini Man Sees Double the Will Smith

 The critically acclaimed director Ang Lee returns to directing with his newest sci-fi action film, Gemini Man.
 The movie’s story seems like the usual action movie.
 An assassin wanting to retire is seemingly hunted by another right after his last job.
 It’s the usual cat and mouse action thriller.
 The catch?
 The assassin hunting him is his own younger version.

-Gemini Man Reviews Applaud CGI, But Also Blame It
+Reviews Applaud CGI, but Also Blame It

 Will Smith pulls double duty as the veteran assassin and his own younger self.
 Through the brand new style of motion-capture, Smith isn’t de-aged for the role.
 But rather, has a CGI skin over his own motion capture performance.